BossZard/SegmentAutoModel/README.md

-# SAM25DSeg
+# SegmenAutoModel
-repo of SAM25D for medical image segmentation
+repo of SegmenAutoModel for medical image segmentation